Sylius/Sylius/UPGRADE.md

 ## Packages:

+### Addressing / AddressingBundle

+* `ZoneMatcher` has been made final, use decoration instead of extending it.

 ### Order / OrderBundle

 * In order to be compatibile with Doctrine ORM 2.6+ and be more consistent